BDC Hamburger Icon

 The benefits of role-playing in sales training

-Just like Broadway actors, good sales performers need to practice their lines before they go live.
-Businesses that incorporate role-playing into their sales training can reap the following benefits, all of which can translate into increased sales.
+Just like Broadway actors, good sales performers need to practice their lines before they go live — and increased sales may result.
+Businesses should incorporate role-playing into their sales training because:

 It allows sales reps to experience real-life sales scenarios and gain confidence in their abilities.